 Turmeric milk, also known as “golden milk,” is a traditional Ayurvedic beverage made by mixing turmeric with warm milk.
-Turmeric is an Indian spice with a long history of use in Ayurvedic medicine and is very commonly used in daily Indian cooking.
+Turmeric is an Indian spice with a long history of use in Ayurvedic practices and is very commonly used in daily Indian cooking.

 Much of my family incorporates Ayurvedic practices in their day-to-day routine.
 This haldi ka doodh recipe is still a staple.

 Turmeric milk is often consumed in Indian households for its medicinal properties as a natural remedy for a variety of ailments.
 It is also enjoyed as a warm and comforting drink, particularly during the colder months.

 I hated hardar nu doodh (Gujarati way to say turmeric milk) as a kid.
 I would only take the hot drink if my then-chosen favorite uncle gave it to me 😊.
 As I’ve gotten older it is a drink I turn to for comfort, especially during the winter.

 Some benefits of this powerful Indian drink due to turmeric is:

 Turmeric (not pronounced too-meric!) milk has taken on all sorts of forms as it gained popularity in the Western world, often known by its more “glamorous” name, golden milk.

 Variations of the original turmeric milk have been replaced in coffee shops as “golden latte” or “turmeric latte.”
 These aren’t the authentic version and often include things like vanilla extract/vanilla bean which aren’t traditional.

 Incorporating turmeric into daily routines is beneficial but it’s also moved away from its simple, original form since becoming commercialized.

 We still drink haldi doodh the way my grandparents made it.
 Simple and authentic, with only a few ingredients.